GSA/digitalgov.gov/content/events/2018/2018-02-14-february-plain-meeting.md

 ---
 slug: february-plain-meeting
-title: 'February PLAIN Meeting'
+title: 'Plain Language Community Meeting'
-summary: 'This in-person meeting of the PLAIN Language Community of Practice will focus on how you can volunteer for PLAIN as a federal employee.'
+summary: 'This in-person meeting of the Plain Language Community of Practice will focus on volunteers.'
 event_type: in-person
 date: 2018-02-14 14:00:00 -0400
 end_date: 2018-02-14 15:30:00 -0400